Apply for an assessment of old growth forest and rainforest

 - the original map, showing the old growth forest and rainforest areas mapped before the review.

-If you agree with our final assessment, you may sign the Private Native Forestry Plan and start operations.
+If you agree with the final assessment, your Private Native Forestry Plan will be issued with updated mapping and you can commence your Forest Management Planning.

 If you do not agree with the assessment, you may choose to end the process and not conduct private native forestry operations on your land.
 If this is the case, you may wish to contact your nearest Local Land Services Office to discuss other land management options that may be available to you.